 SOlar and New Zealand Three phase metering

-Learn why three phase properties have challenges when installing batteries or running an EV charger from solar.
+Learn why three phase properties have challenges when installing solar or running an EV charger from solar.

-Most three phase hybrid inverters with batteries discharge evenly across the phases (as is required by the NZ standard 4777.2), however if the load is not balanced (as it won’t be in a residential house) then the battery will discharge some of its power to the grid to support load that requires it on another phase.
+Most three phase hybrid inverters discharge evenly across the phases (as is required by the NZ standard 4777.2), however if the load is not balanced (as it won’t be in a residential house) then the inverter will send some of its power to the grid to support load that requires it on another phase.
 This is problematic for New Zealand installations because of our independent three phase metering.
-The problem with this is that the customer gets charged the import rate (e.g., 27c) while only getting paid the export rate (e.g., 8c) for every kWh that is transferred out to the grid, and then imported from the grid between the phases.
-This costs the customer the difference between the import and export rate for electricity I.e., 27c – 8c = 19c.
+The problem with this is that the customer gets charged the import rate (e.g., 30c) while only getting paid the export rate (e.g., 10c) for every kWh that is exported to the grid, and then imported from the grid between the phases.
+This costs the customer the difference between the import and export rate for electricity I.e., 30c – 10c = 20c.
 As the load varies between the phases this export/import behaviour causes no financial penalty to installations in countries where the grid metering is aggregated across the phases.
 But in New Zealand our meters are independently billed across the phases.
-In other countries it does not matter if batteries discharge to the grid to support load on the other phases – in fact, this is better for those countries because the batteries act in tandem as a single unit.
-It does not matter on which phase they are installed.
-They simply discharge together to support the load on whichever phase demands it.
-However, in New Zealand this behaviour is financially detrimental to installations where the installation is three phase.
-Because of this we don’t recommend installing most three phase hybrid inverters with batteries.
+In other countries it does not matter if a solar inverter sends excess generation to the grid and therefore ‘supports’ load on other phases.
+This also means a solar inverter installed overseas can be installed on any phase - or even only one phase.
+However, in New Zealand import is independent of export and this is financially detrimental to installations where the installation is three phase.

 There are however, a small number of three phase hybrid inverters coming onto the market that can charge and discharge asymmetrically across the phases.
 These inverters provide unbalanced output.
 I.e., they can match their charge and discharge to the imbalance of loads across the phases.
-However, most of these inverters can do only do this during a power cut—i.e., when in backup mode.
-There are one or two that can also provide an unbalanced function when the grid is connected.
+However, most of these inverters can only do this during a power cut—i.e., when in backup mode, but there are now some that can also provide an unbalanced function when the grid is connected.
+We recommend that one of these inverters is used for three phase solar installations.

 Getting enough power for large single phase loads